-Gilbert was the representative for Kentucky’s 8th congressional district and was a Democrat.
+Gilbert was the representative for Kentucky’s 8th congressional district as a Democrat.
 He served from 1905 to 1907.

 He was previously the representative for Kentucky’s 8th congressional district as a Democrat from 1903 to 1905; the representative for Kentucky’s 8th congressional district as a Democrat from 1901 to 1903; and the representative for Kentucky’s 8th congressional district as a Democrat from 1899 to 1901.